core-wg/transport-indication/draft-ietf-core-transport-indication.md

 or when the application makes use of functionality afforded by {{?RFC9460}} such as apex domain redirection.
 (Had the SVCB specification predated the first new CoAP transports, that mechanism might have been used in the first place instead of additional schemes).

+\[ The following paragraph may need to be revisited depending on the outcome of IETF121 discussions. \]

 The effects on a client of seeing SVCB parameters are similar to those of seeing a "has-proxy" link from the origin to the URI built using {#svcblit}.